rtrussell/BBCSDL/README.md

   14 |     2   | 40 x 25 | 320 x 450 |
   15 |    16   | 40 x 30 | 320 x 240 |

-Modes 0-6 reproduce those from the BBC Micro.
-They only have 256 rows of pixels which are displayed in the centre of the monitor so may appear squashed.
+Modes 0-7 reproduce those from the BBC Micro.
+Modes 0-2, 4 & 5 only have 256 rows of pixels
+which are displayed in the centre of the monitor so may appear squashed.

 Modes 3 & 6 can also display graphics.

 Except for Mode 7, colours 8-15 are high intensity rather than flashing.

+The default mode on startup is mode 8.

 ### Missing features & Qwerks